Disc jockey: Miming

 In DJ culture, miming refers to the practice of DJ's pantomiming the actions of live-mixing a set on stage while a pre-recorded mix plays over the sound system.
 Miming mixing in a live performance is considered to be controversial within DJ culture.
 Some within the DJ community say that miming is increasingly used as a technique by celebrity model DJs who may lack mixing skills, but can draw big crowds to a venue.

-During a DJ tour for the release of the French group Justice's A Cross the Universe in November 2008, controversy arose when a photograph of Augé DJing with an unplugged Akai MPD24 surfaced.
-The photograph sparked accusations that Justice's live sets were faked.
-Augé has since said that the equipment was unplugged very briefly before being reattached and the band put a three-photo set of the incident on their MySpace page.
-After a 2013 Disclosure concert, the duo was criticized for pretending to live mix to a playback of a pre-recorded track.
-Disclosure's Guy Lawrence said they did not deliberately intend to mislead their audience, and cited miming by other DJs such as David Guetta.

 History

 Playing recorded music for dancing and parties rose with the mass marketing of home phonographs in the late 19th century.

 British radio disc jockey Jimmy Savile hosted his first live dance party in 1943 using a single turntable and a makeshift sound system.
 Four years later, Savile began using two turntables welded together to form a single DJ console.
 In 1947, the Whisky à Gogo opened in Paris as the first discotheque.
 In 1959, one of the first discos in Germany, the Scotch Club, opened in Aachen and visiting journalist Klaus Quirini (later DJ Heinrich) made comments, conducted audience games, and announced songs while playing records.
 The first song he played was the hit Ein Schiff wird kommen by Lale Andersen.

+While the "Scotch-Club" in Aachen, where journalist Klaus Quirini (DJ Heinrich) became one of the first DJs to moderate between songs in 1959, is noted as an early discotheque, the country's DJ culture evolved significantly in subsequent decades.

 In the 1960s, Rudy Bozak began making the first DJ mixers, mixing consoles specialized for DJing.

 In the late 1960s to early 1970s Jamaican sound system culture, producer and sound system operator (DJ), (Jamaican) King Tubby and producer Lee "Scratch" Perry were pioneers of the genre known as dub music.
 They experimented with tape-based composition; emphasized repetitive rhythmic structures (often stripped of their harmonic elements); electronically manipulated spatiality; sonically manipulated pre-recorded musical materials from mass media; and remixed music among other innovative techniques.
 It is widely known that the Jamaican dancehall culture has had and continues to have a significant impact on the American hip hop culture.